talborough/gDS/README.md

-# gDS
+# gDS (V1)

 Global Data Store (gDS) - A lightweight data store (for building test platforms in Python among other things)

+* See **repo.version** for version information.

+* See **V2** heading below for upcoming functionality

-See the associated LinkedIn article: https://www.linkedin.com/pulse/testing-complex-systems-thomas-alborough
+* See the associated LinkedIn article: https://www.linkedin.com/pulse/testing-complex-systems-thomas-alborough

+* Comments welcome by Tom.Alborough@Gmail.com

 gDS may not be for you: